Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 Once these county sources have been searched, interested individuals can seek criminal records from state agencies such as the Texas Department of Safety (DPS), which is outlined in the next section.

-They may also run a free criminal record check through the Texas Sex Offender Registry and expand their search to other states by completing a countrywide national criminal record check through the Federal Bureau of Investigation (FBI).
+They may also run a free criminal record check through the Texas Department of Public Safety and expand their search to other states by completing a countrywide national criminal record check through the Federal Bureau of Investigation (FBI).

 Finally, patrons can turn to third-party vendors to perform background checks on others or themselves.
 These companies abide by state regulations and bypass the complexities of running criminal record checks since there is no need to find and request records directly from public agencies.
 However, while these records do originate from public bodies, they may not always be up to date.

-How To Find Out if Someone Has a Criminal Record Throughout Texas (TX)
+How To Verify if Someone Has a Criminal Record Throughout Texas (TX)

-After searching for criminal records in Kerry County, interested individuals should turn to state and federal agencies, including the Texas Department of Safety (DPS), the Texas Sex Offender Registry and the Federal Bureau of Investigation (FBI).
+After searching for criminal records in Kerry County, interested individuals should turn to state and federal agencies, including the Texas Department of Safety (DPS), the Texas Sex Offender Registry and the Federal Bureau of Investigation (FBI), to look up statewide arrests and criminal histories in Texas.

 Acquire Criminal History via the DPS: The Texas Department of Safety (DPS) is the state’s main repository of criminal records, drawing on data from the courts and law enforcement agencies—it provides two ways to obtain criminal records: name-based and fingerprint-based searches.
 Searches done through the DPS constitute records generated only by criminal justice agencies in Texas.